bkvarda/clouderasizer/README.md

 Tool used to both collect metrics and programatically build PPT reports based on a collection of metrics.
 Primary use has changed to focus more on the reporting aspect.

 ####Installation
 Working on making this easier.
-Current dependencies can be installed using pip:
+Current dependencies can be installed using pip [Note: python-pptx after 0.5.8 broke some APIs that are used]:
 ```
 pip install cm_api
-pip install python-pptx
+pip install python-pptx==0.5.8
 ```

 ####Options